-How does one prevent and treat this fungus?
+So, how do we prevent and treat potato blight?
 Here, our garden expert, Paraic Horkan, shares all of his expert information and knowledge on the prevention and treatment of potato blight.

 Causes of Potato Blight: